Professional Activities on Campus

 Students may receive credit for one semester of work on Cardinal Television (3 credits) if they are the primary producer of a show.
 Previous experience on Cardinal Television is required to take advantage of this opportunity.

-The Fisher Times and Cardinal Courier Online offer students the opportunity to work as professional journalists, with a focus on writing, social media, photography, and video.
+The Cardinal Courier Magazine and Cardinal Courier Online offer students the opportunity to work as professional journalists, with a focus on writing, social media, photography, and video.

 Campus publications have been recognized for excellence with several awards from the Columbia Scholastic Press Association and the New York Press Association.